Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 When implementing a custom event processor built on top of the `EventProcessor`, mocking can be used to test the implementation of each of the application defined methods.

-Given an application custom processor class defined like the following:
+An application may define as custom processor like below.
+More information about custom processors can be found in the [documentation](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample08_CustomEventProcessor.md#extending-eventprocessortpartition).

 ```C# Snippet:EventHubs_Sample11_CustomEventProcessor
 internal class CustomProcessor : EventProcessor<EventProcessorPartition>
 ```

-One can write a testable class on top, that exposes the set of protected override methods that the application has written (see the [`EventProcessor` documentation](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample08_CustomEventProcessor.md#extending-eventprocessortpartition) for more information)
+One can write a testable class on top, that exposes the set of protected override methods that the application has written.

 ```C# Snippet:EventHubs_Sample11_TestCustomEventProcessor
 internal class TestableCustomProcessor : CustomProcessor
 ```